By Salomon Harari

 They may be inexpensive, but they’re not cheap.
 The secret behind the BSR’s superior sound is in the comfortable, secure fit.
 They won’t fall out, they’re comfortable to wear and they create a seal in your ear canal so that the bass doesn’t leak out of your ears.

-Noise Cancellation Earbuds
+Active Noise Cancelling Earbuds

 Like Hitting ‘Mute’ on a Jet Engine.